Leon Gilbert

-Leon Aaron Gilbert, Jr. (November 9, 1920 – March 28, 1999), of York, Pennsylvania was a decorated World War II combat veteran and a lieutenant in the all-black 24th U. S. Infantry Regiment that fought in the Korean War.
+Leon Aaron Gilbert Jr. (November 9, 1920 – March 28, 1999) was a decorated World War II combat veteran and a lieutenant in the all-black 24th U. S. Infantry Regiment that fought in the Korean War.
 His court-martial for refusing to obey an order from the regiment's white commanding officer led to worldwide protests and increased attention to segregation and racism in the U.S. military.

 Background regarding race in the United States military

 By the early 1950s, various Executive Orders had been issued attempting to end segregation in the U.S. armed forces.
 They had been largely ineffectual.
 The 24th Infantry Regiment, which consisted entirely of black soldiers, was thrown into the forefront of the Korean fighting at the outset.

 Casualties in the 24th were extremely heavy, and replacements and supplies, including shoes, were slow in coming.
 At one point the U.S. Air Force bombed the 24th by mistake, resulting in serious casualties.

 On August 6, 1950, Colonel Arthur S. Champeny, a white man, was appointed the 24th's commanding officer and informed them he was going to change their reputation from "the frightened 24th to the fighting 24th."